Skip links

 Q8: Is CEH worth it in 2025?

 Amit: Yes—if you use it the right way.
-CEH is often criticized for being too theoretical, but it provides a strong foundation and industry-recognized credibility.
+CEH is often criticalized for being too theoretical, but it provides a strong foundation and industry-recognized credibility.
 It helped me land interviews and gain trust in client-facing roles.
 That said, I always recommend combining CEH with practical learning—like OSCP or CHFI—to build a well-rounded skill set.

 Q9: What advice would you give someone just starting out?